thin-edge/thin-edge.io/docs/src/references/child-devices.md

 Child-device support basically focuses on three aspects:
    1) provision the child-device, i.e. making thin-edge and the cloud aware of the child-device (external or logical)
-   2) thin-egde APIs provided on network, to enable external APIs to access them
+   2) thin-egde APIs provided on network, to enable external-devices APIs to access them
    3) associate consumed/provided data of a child-device (external or logical) to it's child-device twin in the cloud

 ### (1) Child-Device Provisioning

 A newly attached child-device (external or logical) must be once provisioned.
 The provisioning phase of a child-device includes:
   1) creating cloud's child-device twin
-  2) declaring all supported capabilities of the child-device to its child device twin (i.E. declaring all _supported operations_ and all _types_ per supported operation, as _config types_, _log types_, ...)
+  2) declaring all supported capabilities of the child-device to its child-device twin (i.E. declaring all _supported operations_ and all _types_ per supported operation, as _config types_, _log types_, ...)
      (i.e. declaring all operations supported by the device like configuration management, software management etc and further metadata per supported operation, like _config types_, _log types_, _software list_ etc)